The Complete Guide to Pinot Noir: Taste, Profile, and Pairings

 Glassware: The Burgundy Glass

-Use a Burgundy glass, which features a wide, balloon-shaped bowl that tapers gently toward the rim.
+Use a Burgundy-style wine glass, which features a wide, balloon-shaped bowl that tapers gently toward the rim.
 This shape serves two purposes.
 First, the wide bowl allows the wine’s complex aromas to collect and concentrate, making every sniff more expressive and informative.
 Second, the tapered rim directs the wine to the tip of the tongue, where sweetness and fruit are perceived first, maximizing the impression of Pinot Noir’s beautiful red fruit.

 Avoid using a standard narrow red wine glass, which is better suited to Cabernet Sauvignon.
 The difference in your tasting experience between the right and wrong glass is genuinely significant.